-Measure the main bearing inside diameter, and mark the upper crankcase half in accordance with the inside diameter

-[A]: Crankcase Main Bearing Inside Diameter Marks, "O" mark or no mark.

-• Tighten the crankcase bolts to the specified torque (see Crankcase Assembly).
+- Measure the main bearing inside diameter, and mark the upper crankcase half in accordance with the inside diameter - [A]: Crankcase Main Bearing Inside Diameter Marks, "O" mark or no mark. - Tighten the crankcase bolts to the specified torque (see Crankcase Assembly in this chapter).